Zelman Meats (Steakhouse) – KnightsbridgeAdvertisement HALAL STATUS A selection of Halal meat.

 Slices of soft, raw tuna presented at room temperature.
 But don’t be put off by the peculiarly unattractive green swirls of avocado, because, taste-wise, this dish was a complexity of flavours.

-Not only was the salty and slightly tangy taste running through the tartare complimented by the heat of the chillis, but the tuna itself was ever so soft and drizzled in a fragrant butter and sesame seed sauce.
+Not only was the salty and slightly tangy taste running through the tartare complemented by the heat of the chillis, but the tuna itself was ever so soft and drizzled in a fragrant butter and sesame seed sauce.

 Perfectly seasoned and fantastically cooked prawns that were large and succulent, and drizzled in a butter-herb sauce worth lapping up.